The importance of Third-Party Risk Management (TPRM)

 Overview of Thoropass’s third-party vendor process

-To see how this all looks in action, let’s look at Thoropass’s TPRM process.
+To see how this all looks in action, let’s look at Thoropass’s third party risk management process.
 Our vendor process begins with the need for a product (or service) a third-party service provider can provide.
 We have a sponsor of the request complete a vendor assessment and business justification form.

 This form consists of four parts: